That was a happy age, before the days of architects, before the days of builders. -- Seneca c.4BC-65AD

 [the] parade of failures and half-failures that has grown over the years as a result of a world without an established profession of software architecture

-- is wholly unsupported by any direct evidence.
-The authors' central argument is flawed by asserting an apparent causal relationship when in fact only coincidence had been established beyond doubt.
+...is wholly unsupported by any direct evidence.
+The authors' central argument is of course flawed based on the appearance of a causal relationship where in fact only coincidence has been established beyond doubt.
 A number of well-known software runaways and failures are mentioned, but I don't know of any where the original case studies attributed the failure primarily to the lack of "an established profession of software architecture".
 The authors get around this problem by redefining the conclusions and suggesting that all faults may eventually be explained by architecture.
 It seems to me self-serving and circular.

 2. A Flawed Analogy with Building Construction